The Layoff Lady

 Contract vs Benefits Eligible Roles

 If you are looking at contract positions, the salary you will receive is the same as your base salary.
 Usually, you are paid a set amount for each hour worked with no additional benefits.
-Consequently, contract positions often have a higher hourly rate knowing that each contractor will have to cover their health insurance and other additional benefits that may be included in other job offers.
+Consequently, contract positions often have a higher hourly rate.

-However, If you are in a benefits-eligible role, you will receive additional value above and beyond your base salary rate.
-Let's consider what factors may be included in your total compensation package.
+However, if you are in a benefits-eligible role, you will receive additional value above and beyond your base salary rate.
+Let's consider what may be included in your total compensation package.

 A Disclaimer